sanu151/React-JS/README.md

 - **Custom Components:** You can use custom components within Formik to create complex form layouts and interactions.
 - **Additional Features:** Formik offers many other features like field arrays, conditional rendering, and more.

-By following these steps and leveraging Formik's powerful features, you can create robust and user-friendly forms in your React applications.

 ## Creating a Toggle Component in React